RamXX/freqtrade-public-bots/README.md

 # List of Strategies
 1. `onem_wavecatcher`
 Scalper strategy for the 1m timeframe.
 Attempts to detect 'pumps' or unusually large candles with increased volume, and rides the wave with a trailing stoploss and an exit strategy based on the T3 curve cross.

+# Disclaimer
+* These strategies come with no warranties whatsoever.
+Use at your own risk.
+* Always understand the strategy you are running.
+* Always backtest and run in dry-run mode until you are satisfied with the results.